readytotest/test-playwright/README.md

 ## Note

-After cloning the repo, run npm install to set up dependencies.
+After cloning the repo, make sure you have [Node.js](https://nodejs.org/) installed, then run `npm install` to set up dependencies.

 ## Workflow